Phrogz/Vunsq/README.md

 # Known Limitations (aka TODO)

 * Tests (made with Engineering Art) show that many effects pre-compute some variables that are based solely on the time value.
 The same code is run, with the same result, for every pixel at a given time value.
 It would be nice to allow effects to run this compute during the `bbox` function and then return some data that will be passed along to the effect each time it is called.
+* Resolve physics around speed, length, and repeat, especially for patterns.